microsoft/table-transformer/README.md

 ```

 ##  Evaluation
-Evaluation on the test data currently operates in two different modes.
-The first mode ("eval") computes standard metrics for object detection (AP, AP50, etc.).
-This mode applies to either the detection model or the structure recognition model.
+The evaluation code computes standard object detection metrics (AP, AP50, etc.) for both the detection model and the structure model.

-The second mode ("grits") computes the grid table similarity (GriTS) metrics for table structure recognition.
+When running evaluation for the structure model it also computes grid table similarity (GriTS) metrics for table structure recognition.
 GriTS is a measure of table cell correctness and is defined as the average correctness of each cell averaged over all tables.
 GriTS can measure the correctness of predicted cells based on:  1. cell topology alone, 2. cell topology and the reported bounding box location of each cell, or 3. cell topology and the reported text content of each cell.
 For more details on GriTS, please see our papers.